zotonic/zotonic/doc/dev/releasenotes/rel_0.9.1.rst

 * doc: Explain the make_list filter to force model evaluation
 * doc: Improve wording on replace filter
 * doc: show_media filter: correct the default value for media dimensions
-* mod_admin: Add button to run schema install from the site's module again
+* mod_admin: Add button to run schema install from the site’s module again
 * mod_admin: Add inlinepopups TinyMCE plugin.
 * mod_admin: Fix redirect to admin page when using admin logon form
 * mod_admin: Fix some errors in new rsc dialog